Helsinki University of Technology Department for Electrical and Communications Engineering Networking Laboratory

 The lectures, exercises, and the exam will in English language.

-To pass the course, the two or three assignments must be completed and the written exam must be passed.
+To pass the course, the two assignments must be completed and the written exam must be passed.

 The lecture material (slides) will be available in digital format (PDF) from this web page.